amsehili/auditok/doc/cmdline.rst

     auditok -E

-OR
+:or:

 .. code:: bash

     rec -q -t raw -r 16000 -c 1 -b 16 -e signed - | auditok -i - -E

-Option `-E` stands for echo, so `auditok` plays back whatever it detects.
+Option `-E` stands for echo, so **auditok** will play back whatever it detects.
 Using `-E` requires `PyAudio`, if you don't have `PyAudio` and want to play detections with sox, use the `-C` option:

 .. code:: bash

     rec -q -t raw -r 16000 -c 1 -b 16 -e signed - | auditok -i - -C "play -q -t raw -r 16000 -c 1 -b 16 -e signed $"

-The `-C` option tells `auditok` to interpret its content as a command that should be run whenever `auditok` detects an audio activity, replacing the `$` by a name of a temporary file into which the activity is saved as raw audio.
+The `-C` option tells **auditok** to interpret its content as a command that should be run whenever **auditok** detects an audio activity, replacing the `$` by a name of a temporary file into which the activity is saved as raw audio.
 Here we use `play` to play the activity, giving the necessary `play` arguments for raw data.

 `rec` and `play` are just an alias for `sox`.